Dr Michael Finneran

 My Google Scholar profile is available here: https://scholar.google.com/citations?hl=en&user=gJFv4QQAAAAJ

 Michael Finneran is Senior Lecturer in drama at Mary Immaculate College, University of Limerick, Ireland.
 He is the founding Head of the Department of Drama and Theatre Studies at the College, and Programme Director for the BA in Contemporary & Applied Theatre Studies.
-Previously, he held the post of Head of the Department of Arts Education & Physical Education at the same institution.
+Previously, he held the post of Head of the Department of Arts Education & Physical Education in the Faculty of Education at MIC.
 He holds a PhD from the University of Warwick, completed under the supervision of Prof. Jonothan Neelands.

-Michael’s has spoken widely at home and abroad on the arts and education and has published journal articles and books on those topics.
-He gave a Sydney Ideas lecture at the University of Sydney in October 2013, and was keynote speaker at the Critical Journeys in Applied Theatre: International Symposium, at the University of Auckland in October 2013.
-He was invited to give a keynote address at the University of British Columbia’s international summer school in drama education in July 2015.
+Michael’s has spoken widely at home and abroad on the arts, creativity and education and has published journal articles and books on those topics.
+He was added to the DCU Alumni Wall in 2020 and was appointed a Gilbert Visiting Fellow to the Sydney Social Sciences and Humanities Advanced Research Institute in 2021.
+He has given keynote addresses as part of the Sydney Ideas series at the University of Sydney, at the University of Auckland and at the University of British Columbia.
 He has been a keynote presenter for the INTO and the Department of Education and Skills Inspectorate in Ireland.
-Michael is a member of the editorial board of RiDE: The Journal of Applied Theatre & Performance (Taylor & Francis), Applied Theatre Research (Intellect) and NJ: Drama Australia Journal (Taylor & Francis).
+Michael is former Editor of RiDE: The Journal of Applied Theatre & Performance (Taylor & Francis), and sits on the editorial boards of Applied Theatre Research (Intellect) and NJ: Drama Australia Journal (Taylor & Francis).
 He was Academic Director and Convenor for the 7th IDiERI (International Drama in Education Research Institute), held in Limerick in July 2012.
 He has given guest lectures at Universities around the world, and has acted as External Examiner at the Universities of Sydney, Warwick, British Columbia (Canada), Manchester and Griffith University, Brisbane.

 Michael was a member of the National Council for Curriculum & Assessment (NCCA) Board for Early Childhood & Primary Education in the Rep. of Ireland from 2009-2015, and was nominated from 2015-2019 by the Minister for Education and Skills to the High Level Implementation Group which had responsibility for overseeing work on the Arts in Education Charter in Ireland.
 As part of that work, he chaired in 2017/2108, on behalf of The Arts Council/An Comhairle Ealaíon, the design and implementation group for the Scoileanna Ildánacha/Creative Schools project that is currently being rolled out nationally.

-Michael is a board member of the Lime Tree Theatre; Limerick’s newest professional venue, which he led the establishment of in 2012.
+Michael is a board member of the Lime Tree Theatre; Limerick’s newest professional venue, which he was central to establishing in 2012.
 He chairs the programme board for the Belltable, also in Limerick.
-Michael is Chairman/Cathaoirleach of the board of Branar Téater do Pháistí in Galway, and also serves as a board member of Dance Limerick.
+Michael is Chairman/Cathaoirleach of the board of Branar Téater do Pháistí in Galway, and Chairman the board of Dance Limerick.

 He remains a practicing theatre artist, with over one hundred direction and design credits to his name in professional and community theatre, having most recently designed lighting for Translations, On the Outside/On the Inside & Blithe Spirit (Lime Tree Theatre), 4:48 Psychosis, Pupa, The Resistible Rise of Arturo Ui (Belltable).
 He directed The Rise and Fall of Little Voice by Jim Cartwright in the Lime Tree Theatre in November 2014, and Conor McPherson's The Seafarer in the Belltable Arts Centre in 2012.
 He is also a founder member of Bare Space Theatre Co. in Limerick and with them has directed Sweeney Todd: The Demon Barber of Fleet St. (Belltable Arts Centre, 2006), The Threepenny Opera (former Franciscan Church, 2009) and most recently Lily (Belltable Arts Centre, 2011).
 Other directorial work includes The Raven King (Wexford Festival Opera, 2001), Jason & Hanna (Kidsop Edmonton, 2002) and a significant number of productions over twenty years with MIDAS (MIC Drama Society) as director, producer and designer.